Liferenko/til/README.md

 Git commit messages Policy - https://www.conventionalcommits.org/en/v1.0.0-beta.2/#:~:text=Commits%20MUST%20be%20prefixed%20with,bug%20fix%20for%20your%20application.

-## 2024-04-25 05:57

-for using doctest without import issue, I need to use `doctest SomeLongModuleName.SubModule, import: true`

 ## 2024-04-25 05:05

 Github scanner for HRs and pre-interview screening - https://gitroll.io Works meh, but it might be a ice breaker

-## 2024-04-16 15:00

-Erlang VM registers all nodes.
-I may call `epmd -names` to see all my nodes